Clifton's Cafeteria: Other branches

 Clifton's third branch opened in 1956 in Lakewood Center in Lakewood, California.
 The location closed in 2001.

 In 1958, Clifton's opened its fourth branch at the Eastland Shopping Center in West Covina, California.
 In 1978, the branch moved to the West Covina Fashion Plaza, where it renamed itself "The Greenery".
 This location closed in 2003.

 A fifth branch opened in Century City, California in 1966.
 This location closed in 1986.

 In 1971, a Holland themed Clifton's opened at the Whittier Quad shopping center.
 Named Holland House, this location featured windmill murals and an ambiance reminiscent of old Holland.

 In 1974, Clifton's opened a branch in the Inland Center Mall in San Bernardino.

 In 1975, Clifton's opened 'Clifton's Silver Spoon' at 515 W. 7th Street in downtown Los Angeles.
-The Marshall Lakey statue of Christ, which had been placed in storage upon closure of Pacific Seas in 1960, was displayed at this location.
-Fight Club shot in this location and the location closed in 1997, after which the Christ statue was relocated to The Holyland Exhibit.
+The Marshall Lakey statue of Christ, which had been placed in storage upon the closure of Pacific Seas in 1960, was displayed at this location.
+Fight Club shot in this location, and the location closed in 1997, after which the Christ statue was relocated to The Holyland Exhibit.

 In 1987, Clifton's opened a branch across from Leisure World in Laguna Hills, California.
 Senior citizens accounted for 90% of this location clientele; it closed in 1999.

 Clifton's opened a branch in Woodland Hills, California that currently operates as an event venue.